 It also happens to be Wendy Padbury’s favourite story in ‘Doctor Who’ too.
 ‘The Mind Robber’ is an imaginative and clever story with the Second Doctor, Jamie and Zoe.
 I enjoyed every minute of it.
 It’s well written by Peter Ling; script edited by Derrick Sherwin and it’s well directed by David Maloney.

-I’ve had the DVD cover of ‘The Mind Robber’ signed by Wendy Padbury (Zoe) and Frazer Hines (Jamie) at the ‘Regenerations 2011’ convention in Swansea, September 2011.
+I’ve had the DVD cover of ‘The Mind Robber’ signed by Wendy Padbury, who plays Zoe, and Frazer Hines, who plays Jamie at the ‘Regenerations 2011’ convention in Swansea, September 2011.
 ‘The Mind Robber’ and ‘The Invasion’ are two of my favourite stories from the Second Doctor era and I highly recommend them.

 This story is unusual, as the TARDIS is outside time and space and the Doctor, Jamie and Zoe are in a surreal world.
 This is a place where fictional characters and stories come to life.
-Your favourite characters from any book; comic; TV show or film can come to life for you like Gulliver and Rapunzel.
+Your favourite characters from any book; comic; TV show or film can come to life for you, such as Gulliver and Rapunzel.

 I found this an exciting idea and it’s the sort of place I would like to live in.
-But there is a cost to this place as fiction can take you over and you get turned into fiction or be controlled as part of a story which is unsettling.
+But there is a cost to this place as fiction can take you over and get you turned into fiction.
+You can be controlled as part of a story which is unsettling.
 I enjoyed every moment that goes on for the Doctor; Jamie and Zoe in this story.

 ‘The Mind Robber’ is a five-part story.
 It was originally a four-part story.
 But due to production problems on ‘The Dominators’, an episode was lost and an episode had to be written to set up ‘The Mind Robber’.
 So the first episode of ‘The Mind Robber’ is by Derrick Sherwin and not by Peter Ling.